KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-5-scripts.md

 6. Enter `chmod u+rwx CnCScript.sh` ![](images/enter.png) or `chmod 700 CnCScript.sh` ![](images/enter.png) into your command line prompt.
 Both of these commands yield the same results.

-7. Now check permissions again by pushing the up arrow twice to scroll back through your commands and then press enter.
+7. Now check permissions again by pushing the up arrow twice to scroll back through your commands back to `ls -l CnCScript.sh` and then press enter.
 You'll see that now the owner has execute (**x**) permission as well.

     {% hint style='info' %}
 To get the numerical value for read, write, and execute, you add their individual values.
 So, 4+2+1=7.
 The first number denotes the permissions for the user while the second and third are for the group and other.
 "Other" refers to everyone else that's not a member of the owning group.